tsbmediaventure/developer-docs/source/index.html.md

 # Registration

 The first step is registering your client with ConsCent.
 This is done by the ConsCent Team internally and your administrator will recieve the login credenitals (email & password) for the ConsCent Client Dashboard on the email they chose to register with.
-The client must provide a default value for the 'price', 'duration' and 'priceOverrides: country: ['{ name: '', price: '' }']'.
-This will ensure that all the premium content on the clients website/app is micro-priced - even if the client doesn't register the content with ConsCent via API.
-Moreover, the priceOverrides field allows the client to set a different price for their content in different countries.
-(Price values will be in INR ONLY)
+The client must provide a default value for the 'price', 'duration' and optionally geolocation overrides if the client wants geo-fenced pricing options.This will ensure that all the premium content on the clients website/app is micro-priced - even if the client doesn't register the content with ConsCent via API.
+(Price values are in INR)

 By logging in to your ConsCent Client Dashboard and navigating to the [Integrations Page](https://ConsCent.vercel.app/client/dashboard/integration).
 You will be able to view your active ClientId, API Key and API Secret.